Skip to main content

 Course units

-This course will run across three blocks and include shared units in Block 1 and Block 2 and completed with an independent-research unit in Block 3, which is the award bearing unit.
+This course will run across three blocks and include shared units in Block 1 and Block 2.
+The independent-research unit in Block 3 is the award bearing unit.

 The units are detailed as follows: